mviereck/x11docker/README.md

-# x11docker: Run X11 GUI applications and desktop environments in docker.
+# x11docker: Run X11 GUI applications and desktop environments in docker on a segregated Xserver.

  - Much faster than SSH or VNC solutions.
  - No dependencies inside of docker images.